 The final product, the question and the shortened web address, is the message we will promote on Twitter, to boost awareness and drive traffic to the published content.
 What you will see on Twitter:How common are adverse events after corticosteroid treatment? http://bit.ly/sFmbgF

-Contact details for questions arising after acceptance of an article, especially those relating to proofs, will be provided by the publisher (firstname.lastname@example.org).
-You can track accepted articles at http://www.elsevier.com/trackarticle.
-You can also check our Author FAQs (http://www.elsevier.com/authorFAQ) and/or contact Customer Support via http://support.elsevier.com.
+For inquiries relating to the submission of articles (including electronic submission) please visit this journal's homepage or contact the editorial office (firstname.lastname@example.org).
+For detailed instructions on the preparation of electronic artwork, please visit https://www.elsevier.com/artworkinstructions.
+Contact details for questions arising after acceptance of an article, especially those relating to proofs, will be provided by the publisher.
+You can track accepted articles at https://www.elsevier.com/trackarticle.
+You can also check our Author FAQs at https://www.elsevier.com/authorFAQ and/or contact Customer Support via https://service.elsevier.com.